emnify/product-docs/docs/portal/organization/subscription.md

     alt=""
   />

-  **Note**: The Basic coverage shown here also includes **Zone D** and **Zone E**.
+  **Note**: The Basic coverage shown here includes **Zone D** and **Zone E**.
 </details>

 ## Coverage list

 The **Coverage List** provides the names and number of operators per country.
-Each country's listing can be expanded to reveal the rate zone, plan coverage, data rates, as well as SMS sending and receiving rates.
+Each country's listing can be expanded to reveal the rate zone, plan coverage, data rates, and SMS sending and receiving rates.
 You can search the list by country name or select **By Rate Zones** to see which countries and their respective operators belong to each rate zone.

 <details className="custom-details-example">
-  <summary>Show me some of the countries in rate zone C.</summary>
+  <summary>Show me some of the countries in rate Zone C</summary>
   <img
     src={require('./assets/coverage-list-rate-zone-c.png').default}
     alt=""